-The following table gives the valuation bases used as at 31 December 2016, along with a comparison between Solvency II and IFRS statutory accounts values.
-The IFRS statutory accounts values below are as set out in the statutory accounts column of QRT S.02.01.01.
+The following table gives the valuation bases used as at 31 December 2017, along with a comparison between Solvency II and IFRS statutory accounts values.
+The IFRS statutory accounts values below are as set out in the statutory accounts column of QRT S.02.01.02.
 These reflect the IFRS statutory accounting values of the Solvency II Group, reallocated into the corresponding balance sheet QRT line items.

-Balance sheet caption Description of basis and method of valuation

-Deferred acquisition costs Under IFRS, certain costs incurred in issuing certain insurance and participat are deferred and amortised over the life of the contracts as the related revenue recognition, DAC is reviewed by category of business and written off to the ex- considered to be recoverable.
-In accordance with the Solvency II valuation guallocated to Deferred Acquisition Costs (DAC).
-Accordingly, the following value observed between the Solvency II balance sheet and the IFRS statutory accordingly. ue is recognised.
-After initial xtent that they are no longer uidelines, nil value has been uation difference can be
+Balance sheet caption Description of basis and method of valuation Deferred acquisition costs Under IFRS, certain costs incurred in issuing certain insurance and p deferred and amortised over the life of the contracts as the related re recognition, DAC is reviewed by category of business and written off considered to be recoverable.
+In accordance with the Solvency II val evenue is recognised.
+After initial ft to the extent that they are no longer allocated to Deferred Acquisition Costs (DAC).
+Accordingly, the follow between the Solvency II balance sheet and the IFRS statutory account owing valuation difference can be obser allocated to Deferred Acquisition Costs (DAC).
+Accordingly, the follow owing valuation difference can be obser allocated to Deferred Acquisition Costs (DAC).
+Accordingly, the follow owing valuation difference can be obser unts: allocated to Deferred Acquisition Costs (DAC).
+Accordingly, the follow between the Solvency II balance sheet and the IFRS statutory account wing valuation difference can be obser unts: £'000

-£'000

-DAC as per Solvency II balance sheet NIL

-DAC as per IFRS statutory accounts 31,886

-Difference 31,886